“You’re tip-toeing, big man. You need to strut.” -Tony Stark, The Avengers

 Maintaining control over how you access that incident allows you to control the energy and the pace of the delivery.
 Besides, you have to come out of the incident occasionally to check on your audience.
 Make good use of your “out of the experience” time to check your audience and insure that they are with you before getting back into the incident.

-Communication Tip 5: Be flexible and ask “What if…”
+Public Speaking Tip 5: Be flexible and ask “What if…”

 Session 5 can get loud and rambunctious at times, probably because business people are trained to show restraint and control.
 So when a participant gets an opportunity to “cut loose” they get drunk on the experience.
 Once you’re drunk on the experience, you lose your ability to choose your outcomes.
 Now, the experience has control of you.